susanev/uw-stars-cse/exploring-cs/lessons/week1/readme.md

 ## Warm up
 * Introductions
-* Paper coding activity
 * [Lightbot](exercises/lightbot.md) in pairs

 ## Lessons
-* All the languages!
-Why p5.js?
 * Environment setup
 * How to use the reference
 * Digital color